 A little further on we find ourselves instead in a chicken farm, the smell is impressive despite the aspirators placed over their heads.
 All gazebos in this island are occupied by people selling fruit and vegetables, who made those their stalls.

-Try again to get to the sea but also in this part of island no beaches, we find another dog farm and two policemen who are very romantic, at the shore to watch the sunset together.
-Eventually we find a war memorial that has quite a small field behind, we will sleep here.
+Try again to get to the sea but also in this part of the island there are no beaches, we find another dog farm and two policemen who are very romantic, at the shore to watch the sunset together.
+Eventually, we find a war memorial that has quite a small field behind, we will sleep here.